delgebaly/DH150-DanyaElgebaly/FinalProject/README.md

 [Learn more...](https://delgebaly.github.io/DH150-DanyaElgebaly/assignment05/)

 ## Wireframing & Graphic Design
+As for my wireframing and graphic design portion of this project, I was able to create both low and high fidelity prototypes in order to allow target users to interact with my proposed idea.
+They both ultimately serve different purposes regarding functionality and have been designed for that reason.
+As for my graphic design elements, I have chosen GUI components based on UCLA's branding in order to ensure that I am maintaining the same universal message to users as they visit the Library website.

 ## Low-Fidelity Prototype
 The purpose of my low-fidelity prototype is to document simple features that I want to implement/adjust as well as further examine the flow between certain interactions as well as gain effective feedback based on these.
 This also allowed me to bring together my imaginary thoughts on the user interface to a blank document and further develop my design ideas on paper.
 While my low-fidelity prototype was quite different than my high-fidelity prototype, the feedback I received exposed some of the issues that I had initially overlooked, as its purpose analyzed interactions over visual features.
 Here are a couple of my wireframes and their respective wireflows: